GabrielNotman/ExpLoRer_Crypto/README.md

 # ExpLoRer_Crypto

-ExpLoRer Crypto Test
+# Warning

-This example locks both the ATECC508a configuration and data zones.
+This example locks both the ATECC508a _configuration_ and _data_ zones.
 This is required for most of the functionality tested.
 These processes however, are irreversible.
-Once locked the configuration zone cannot be modified and the settings for the invidual slots cannot be changed.
+Once locked the configuration cannot be modified and the settings for the individual slots cannot be changed.

+Therefore care must be taken in defining the specific configuration that meets the functional requirements for your application.

+The configuration used here is the _w25_test_ecc_configdata_ from the test code that ships with CryptoAuthLib.

 Disclaimer (from the included MIT License):